- Home

 It’s all too easy when you’re young to look forward to being more financially independent, but when that time finally arrives, it can be daunting figuring out how much to spend in a normal week or month.

-If your teenager is going to be moving out for the first time soon, it could be wise to sit down with them and help them figure out a rough monthly budget.
-Whether they will be getting financial help from you, taking out a student loan or supporting themselves, it will be hugely beneficial for them to have an idea of how much they should be spending on food and other essentials.
-This in turn will give them an idea of how much of their budget can go towards having fun and help them feel less stressed about their spending and running out of money.
+If your teenager is going to be moving out for the first time soon, it’s a good idea to sit down with them and help them figure out a rough monthly budget.
+Whether they will be getting financial help from you, taking out a student loan or supporting themselves, it’ll be hugely beneficial for them to have an idea of how much they should be spending on food and other essentials.
+This in turn will give them an idea of how much of their budget can go towards having fun and help them feel less stressed about running out of money.

 Get expert mortgage advice*